artur-ciocanu/launch.en/help/extension-reference/web/adobe-media-analytics-for-audio-and-video-extension/overview.md

 >
 >Audio tracking requires Analytics Extension v1.6 or higher.

-After you have included all three of the extensions mentioned above in your Platform Launch project, you can proceed in one of two ways:
+After you have included all three of the extensions mentioned above in your Data Collection project, you can proceed in one of two ways:

 * Use `MediaHeartbeat` APIs from your web app
 * Include, or build, a player-specific extension that maps specific media player events to the APIs on the `MediaHeartbeat` tracker instance.
 This instance is exposed through the MA extension.